BlitChain/blitchain/readme.md

 ```

-## Connect to the Testnet and start the node
+## Configure to connect to the Testnet
 ```
-make testnet start
+make testnet
 ```

 ## Configure